unnitallman/source_locator/README.md

 The real benefit of using open source libraries is that we get to see the code.
 But how often do we read code?
 Whenever we need help, we go to google and read results from Stackoverflow or some blogs.
-Some of might open up the library's documentation.
+Some of might open up the library's documentation and read it.

-SourceLocator encorages you to lookup source code more often by taking you to method definitions easily.
+SourceLocator encourages you to lookup source code more often by taking you to method definitions easily.

 It is a command line tool as of now.
 I hope to add plugins for popular text editors very soon.

 ## Installation